zackabrah/toy-robot/README.md

 `🚨 Build failed.
 Error: Expected content key de1e4a02ec63c4eb to exist`

-A quick google suggested to clear the .parcel-cache and rebuild which worked perfectly :) 7.
+A quick google suggested to clear the .parcel-cache and rebuild which worked perfectly :) 7. refactored for better separation of concerns and testability of the main script 8.
+Taking a quick break :D